 South American Epic

-This challenging expedition offers you the best opportunity to explore the vastness and diversity of South America by bike.
-In keeping with the TDA...
+This challenging expedition offers you the best opportunity to explore the vastness and diversity of Argentina and Chile by bike.
+In keeping with the...

 Here’s how it was described by our communications director last year: